Jeznar/GitRepo/Work_Log.md

 22.12.10 Created Purify Food and Drink macro to play a more complex VFX at a tile location

+22.12.10 Thunderwave updated to handle movement of victims with jezlib function: jez.moveToken

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)